-9 June 2013 - 12 November 2016
+9 June 2013 - 30 June 2018

 February 1918, and after several decades of protest and four years of bloody war Parliament is poised to grant what the suffragettes have demanded and fought for – votes for all women.
-After years of direct action, arrest, imprisonment and force-feeding, it seems
+After years of direct action, arrest, imprisonment and force-feeding, it seems their time has come.

 A full education pack is available to accompany this show, download it here – Wrong ‘Un Education Pack June 2013